Alii-Khaled/Implemented-Machine-Learning-Algorithms/README.md

 # Implemented-Machine-Learning-Algorithms
-Here I have implemented some machine learning algorithms completely by myself to get to deepen my understand to concepts behind them.
+Here I have implemented some machine learning algorithms completely by myself to get to deepen my understand to concepts behind them
+Such as:-

+1- Linear Regression

+2- Lasso Regression

+3- Ridge Regression

+4- K-Nearest Neighbour

+5- Linear Classifier

+6- Basic Decision Tree